wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.3.1 =
+* Added new dynamic variables for use in autoresponder email body ([psfb_current_date], [psfb_current_datetime], [psfb_current_time])
+* Added new debug option for cases where the form breaks (add &psfb_debug=1 to the url of your form in edit mode and submit the JSON to the forums or to our support form for help)
+* Added possibility to define icons for multiline text fields and selectboxes
+* Updated translations

 = 1.3.0 =
 * Optimized shortcut handling with predefined values